0oSaraho0/pp5-ecommerce/README.md

 Navbar

-user story - As a user I want to be able to navigate easily around the site easily from any devise
+user story - As a user I want to be able to navigate easily around the site from any devise

 Navigation Menu